Your dog was bred for a purpose. Instinct gives them one. A daily enrichment app built around your dog's natural drives.

 Answer a few quick questions about your dog's breed, behaviour, and your daily routine.
 We build their unique instinct profile — a weighted mix across all six categories.

-Every morning, Instinct prescribes one 10–20 minute enrichment activity calibrated to your dog's instinct mix.
+Every morning, instinct prescribes one 10–20 minute enrichment activity calibrated to your dog's instinct mix.
 No guesswork.
 No Googling "enrichment ideas" at 6am.
 Just open the app.

 Track your dog's Fulfilment Score over time.
 See which instincts you're nailing and which need attention.
 A calmer dog, a stronger bond, and the knowledge that you're giving them what they actually need.

 Activities aren't static.
-As your dog improves, Instinct moves them through three tiers — right up to Advanced in the instincts they were born for.
+As your dog improves, instinct moves them through three tiers — right up to Advanced in the instincts they were born for.

 of UK dogs show at least one undesirable behaviour, from reactivity to separation anxiety.